JhenyfferOliveira/JhenyfferOliveira/README.md

 ---

 <h1 align="left">🔎 What I believe</h1>
-<h4 align="justify">I have continuous learning as a focus in my career, always seeking updates and new skills.
+<div align="justify">I have continuous learning as a focus in my career, always seeking updates and new skills.
 This is demonstrated by my commitment to constantly explore new techniques, tools, and approaches, culminating in a lifelong learning perspective.
-I believe that continuous learning is essential to keep up with the rapid changes in the field of data science and to deliver innovative and high-quality data analysis.</h4>
+I believe that continuous learning is essential to keep up with the rapid changes in the field of data science and to deliver innovative and high-quality data analysis.</div>

 ---

 <h1 align="left">🚀 My projects</h1>
-<h4 align="justify">I've had the opportunity to work on a variety of data science projects that showcase my skills and expertise.
-Here are some of my notable projects:</h4>
+<div align="justify">I've had the opportunity to work on a variety of data science projects that showcase my skills and expertise.
+Here are some of my notable projects:</div>

 - [Project 1](https://github.com/JhenyfferOliveira/): To be completed.